 Ričet (spelled as richet), locally also called “ješprenj,” stands firmly through history as a Slovenian culinary treasure; a rustic, hearty one-pot stew served in a bowl is often recognized simply by its star ingredient – barley.

-Ričet was first mentioned in 1485 by an Italian jurist Paolo Santonino in his report about dishes in Zilje Valley.
-Later it was described with the name “ruetschart” in the Bavarian cookbook Klosterkochbuch von Tegernsee in 1534.
+Ričet was first mentioned in 1485 by the Italian jurist Paolo Santonino in his report on dishes in the Zilje Valley.
+Later, it was described as “ruetschart” in the Bavarian cookbook Klosterkochbuch von Tegernsee in 1534.

-At the time, ričet was eaten in the villages as well as it was often on the menu in the cities.
+At the time, ričet was eaten in the villages, and it was often on the menu in the cities as well.
 In the old days, women used to cook ričet in large cast-iron pots and cauldrons in wood-fired brick ovens.
-Ričet was served the next day, and just before serving, they would season it with vinegar and dress it with oil.
+It was served the next day, and just before serving, they would season it with vinegar and dress it with oil.

 An interesting fact related to ričet was the name of a group of mountaineering enthusiasts who called themselves “ričetarji” (or richetars).
 As ričet can be easily preserved and reheated, they used to hang out over barley bowls on their journeys to the mountain tops.
 Even today, ricet is still cooked and served in most Slovenian mountain huts.